-The Utica shale play lies beneath New York, Pennsylvania, Ohio, and West Virginia and extends into Ontario and Quebec.
+The Utica Shale lies beneath New York, Pennsylvania, Ohio and West Virginia, and extends into Ontario and Quebec.

 Drilling and producing from the Utica Shale began in 2006 in Quebec, focusing on an area south of the St. Lawrence River between Montreal and Quebec City.
 In the United States, drilling and production began in Ohio in 2011.